rlau929/Pewlett-Hackard-Analysis/README.md

 These two files contain the final versions that includes partition and removing duplicates.

 ## Delivering Results
-The purpose of this module is to use SQL to analyze data that have multiple csv files and creating new tables.
-Since the data is all over the place in multiple files, we can consolidate or manipulate the data in a specific way to analyze certain parts of the data.
+The purpose of this module is to use SQL to analyze data that have multiple csv files and creating/generating new tables.
+Since the data is all over the place in multiple csv files, we can consolidate or manipulate the data in a specific way to analyze certain parts of the data.

 This module was both easy and difficult.
 It was easy since we learned similar functions in Python.
 However, I did run into issues when I was using the partition function.
 For example, the code showed an error when I used this code: